 There is still time to make contributions to some retirement accounts, and they can still be included in the 2019 declaration.

-You can deposit funds into the traditional IRA up to the deadline for filing a tax return - April 15, 2020 - to reduce your taxable income for the tax year 2019.
+You can deposit funds into a Traditional IRA up to the April 15, 2020 tax filing deadline to lower your taxable income for the 2019 tax year.

 Contribute to other accounts that may reduce your taxable income.